Server side vulnerabilities in Java

-Server side vulnerabilities in JavaRecently, Oracle has released several updates to Java related to security vulnerability.
+Oracle regularly releases updates of Java improving its security vulnerability.
 In many cases, perception prevails over reality and users begin to think Java is bad.
 The reaction to this perceived notion is usually extreme - meaning the administration may block java through their firewall or simply uninstall Java completely from the user's machine.

 I'd like to talk about the role of Java in the software industry.
 Java is a programming language allowing developers to write code once and run it on different operating systems.
 Programs written in Java can be deployed as:

-Server and stand-alone applications
+Server and Standalone Applications

-When people talk about Java being insecure, they are talking about browser plug-ins.
+When people talk about Java being insecure, they are really talking about is browser plug-ins.
 A browser plugin, by design, is supposed to download a program from a website and run it on your computer within a browser.
 Several restrictions are imposed upon the program executing within a Java Plugin.
 For example, the program that runs w

 By exploiting a security hole in browser plugins, a software program can by-pass restrictions imposed upon them.
-In other words, an applet will be able access the local disk if even if it is not supposed to do that.
+In other words, an applet will be able access the local disk even if it is not supposed to do that.

 This is the main reason why you see a warning message displayed by your browser complaining about an older version of Java.

-Private copy of Java Java Runtime Environment (JRE) can be installed in two ways:
+Java Runtime Environment (JRE) can be installed in two ways:

-A private copy on the other hand is only used by one application.
-A good example is Syncrify, which installs a private copy of the JRE and no other program on the machine know about it.
+- A private copy on the other hand is only used by one application.
+A good example is Syncrify, which installs a private copy of the JRE and no other program on the machine will know about it.

-In short, keep the following points in mind when using Java
+In short, keep the following points in mind when using Java: